tomvanbraeckel/yamcs.github.com/docs/tools/PP_Simulation.md

 ![Simulation PP Link in Yamcs Monitor](/assets/tools/yamcs-pp-simulation-monitor.png){: .center-image }

-### Scenario file format
+## Scenario file format
-The scenarios are defined in XML files that follow the schema `scenario_data.xsd`, available in the Yamcs source code.
+The scenarios are defined in XML files that follow the schema <tt>scenario_data.xsd</tt>, available in the Yamcs source code.

-Examples of scenario files can be found in Yamcs sources, at location `yamcs-simulation/src/test/resources`.
+Examples of scenario files can be found in Yamcs sources, at location <tt>yamcs-simulation/src/test/resources</tt>.